kai687/sphinxawesome-theme/docs/docs/install.rst

    $ pip install git+https://github.com/kai687/sphinxawesome-theme.git

-Check the CHANGELOG_ for any features under the section "MASTER".
+Check the "MASTER" section in the CHANGELOG_ file.
-Those are available in the development version, but not yet in the released version.
+These features are available in the development version, but not yet in the released version.

 .. _CHANGELOG: https://github.com/kai687/sphinxawesome-theme/blob/master/CHANGELOG.rst